nh4ttruong/nh4ttruong.github.io/_posts/2021-10-07-write-up-php-serialization.md

 **Source code overview**

 If `isset($_GET['code']` not null, the site will unserialize the code input which we can put it into the site to request.
 The code input is a object type.
-We have to serialize the code to right format and request to server. **(1)**
+We have to serialize the code to right format and request to server.

 **About *class User***

+I put the code of this class here so that you can follow easily:
 ```php
 class User{
     private $name;